openconfig/grpctunnel/doc/grpctunnel_design.md

 ### Bridge Mode

-The bridge mode is a special session initiated from a client, where the requested target is `remote` to server.
-It is initiated in the same way as non-bridge session via `NewSession` while the target ID and type corresponds to a `remote` target for the server.
+The bridge mode is a special session initiated from a client, where the requested target is `remote` to tunnel server.
+It is initiated in the same way as non-bridge session via `NewSession` while the target ID and type corresponds to a `remote` target for the tunnel server.

-Upon receiving such request, server will check if the request corresponds to a `remote` target (otherwise, it will be treated as a normal new session request as in [Client](#client)).
+Upon receiving such request, tunnel server will check if the request corresponds to a `remote` target (otherwise, it will be treated as a normal new session request as in [Client](#client)).
 Next, the bridge reigster handler and tunnel handler will be called, where it will call `NewSession` to create  a new session to the